-There is just something deeply satisfying about this cake’s sweet, almost caramelized, topping in combination with the soft fluffy interior.
+There is just something deeply satisfying about this Lazy Daisy Cake’s sweet, almost caramelized, topping in combination with the soft fluffy interior.

 - 2 cup all purpose flour